 – Viso: Ecuador criollo 98, Paraguay Hybrid Habano 2000, Dominican criollo 98.

 Country of Origin: Costa Rica (Tabacos de Costa Rica SA)

 The Gaaja Maduro is available in two box-pressed sizes.
 Each size is available in ten count cedar boxes.

 Toro: 6 x 54

 Torpedo: 6 1/2 x 54

-Currently with the Gaaja Maduro, the Torpedo size was also the Gaaja Natural line.
+As with the Gaaja Maduro, the Torpedo size is also the Gaaja Natural line.

 The Brazilian Mata Fina wrapper of the Gaaja Maduro Torpedo has medium roast coffee bean color.
 Depending on how the light shines on it, it may exhibit a colorado red tint.
 The surface of the wrapper has some subtle marbling to it.
 There is also a coating of oil on the surface.
 This was a smooth wrapper that was mostly void of veins and only had some very thin visible wrapper seams.
 The box-press of the Gaaja Maduro Torpedo is firm.
 The torpedo tip is short with moderate tapering.

 The band on the Gaaja Maduro is the same that is found on the Gaaja Natural.
 This band was designed by Shah’s wife (who designed the other MBombay bands).
 With the Gaaja band, it is a departure from the Indian mosaic style band found on the MBombay lines.
 The band features colors to represent the four elements: Red (Fire), Gold (Earth), Green/Blue (Water), Dark Blue Swirls (Wind).
 The left and right side of the band is gold with blue trim.
 On the left side of the band is the text “Bombay Tobak” in red cursive font.
 The right side has the text GAAJA: in red print font.